Implicit Gaussian process representation of vector fields over arbitrary latent manifolds: Intrinsic representation of vector fields over arbitrary latent manifolds

-where $\vv,\vv'\in\TM$.
+where $\vv,\vv'\in\TM$ and $\widetilde{\mLambda}_c=(\mLambda_c)_{1:k,1:k}$.
 Note that we recover $f_\M$ for scalar signals ($m=1$), where Laplace-Beltrami operator equals the connection Laplacian for a trivial line bundle on $\M$.
 Therefore, the tangent spaces become trivial (scalar), recovering the well-known Laplacian eigenmaps $\mP_{\vx}=\sqrt{n}(u_{i,1},\dots,u_{i,k})$.
 Likewise, $k_\TM(\vv,\vv')$ reduces to the scalar-valued kernel $k_\M(\vx,\vx')$ for $\vx,\vx'\in\M$ in Eq. \ref{kernelM}.
-Note that the kernel in Eq. \ref{kernelTM} is a member of a general class defined in \citet[Proposition 7]{Hutchinson2021} arising as an isometric projection of the tangent bundle into Euclidean space.
-Our construction makes this projection explicit using the connection Laplacian positional encoding (Eq. \ref{LcPE}) and tangent spaces (Eq. \ref{frames}).
-In Fig. \ref{fig:bunny}, we show that this construction leads to specific performance advantages in recovering vector field singularities.
+However, $k_\M(\vx,\vx')$ and $k_\TM(\vv,\vv')$ are not linearly related because the underlying Laplace-Beltrami and connection Laplacian operators are linked by the curvature of the manifold as given by the Weitzenböck identity.
+Note that the kernel in Eq. \ref{kernelTM} differs from that defined in \citet{Hutchinson2021}, which considers an isometric projection of the tangent bundle into Euclidean space and constructs a scalar-valued kernel therein (Fig. \ref{fig:bunny}A, bottom).
+Instead of approximating this isometric projection, which may be challenging for unknown manifolds, our constructive approach uses an intrinsic parametrisation of the manifold using only local similarities.
+This yields a matrix-valued kernel (Fig. \ref{fig:bunny}A, top), which accounts for alignment of the vector field to principal curvature directions over $\M$.
+This is made explicit using the connection Laplacian positional encoding (Eq. \ref{LcPE}) and tangent spaces (Eq. \ref{frames}).
+In Sect.
+5, we show that this construction leads to specific performance advantages in recovering vector field singularities.